Stephen-Gates/GTFS/README.md

 [The data](https://github.com/Stephen-Gates/GTFS/tree/master/data) is made up of a number of files.

 Each data file is defined by a [schema](https://github.com/Stephen-Gates/GTFS/tree/master/schemas).
-The schemas follow the [json table schema specification](http://specs.frictionlessdata.io/json-table-schema/)
+The schemas follow the [json table schema specification](http://specs.frictionlessdata.io/json-table-schema/).

-These schemas are combined into a datapackage.json file to fully describe the data collection.
-The datapackage.json file follows the [data package specification](http://specs.frictionlessdata.io/data-packages/).
+These schemas will be combined into a datapackage.json file to fully describe the data collection.
+The datapackage.json file will follow the [data package specification](http://specs.frictionlessdata.io/data-packages/).

 ## Preparation
 The data was downloaded, unzipped, and then uploaded to GitHub.